-All teams may begin practice on August 5, 2019.
-Practices cannot exceed five per week prior to the start of the season or four per week thereafter.
-No practice can exceed 90 minutes in length.
+All teams may begin practice on August 4, 2021.
+Practices cannot exceed four per week prior to the start of the season or three per week thereafter.
+No practice can exceed 120 minutes in length.

 Any coach ejected from any game must leave the field completely and will be suspended from coaching in the next scheduled game.
 The coach will be allowed to coach during the week to prepare the team but will not be allowed on the premises at the next game, even as a spectator.